ggwozdz2/JNP2-eCommerce-project/README.md

 # jnp2-amazing
 Project for JNP2 classes (Languages and programming tools 2), which was about writing microservices apps.

+Note: this is still an early version of the project, which is only for education purposes.

+It is a simple e-commerce app, which resembles Amazon.
+People can log in, add products to basket and try to buy them.
+Currently, users can just add money to themselves without any payment service (todo).
+Admin can also add products to warehouse.

 Technologies used:
 + Python (Flask)
 + React